urbaninformaticsandresiliencelab/route_distances/README.rst

 dest_lat)`` function that returns a dictionary containing the distance of the route in the ``distance`` index and the duration of the route in the ``duration`` index, or ``False`` if no route could be made.

+Each class has a built in error handler that can either return False or throw an exception returned by the requests library.
+This functionality can be toggled by passing ``fail_fast = True`` or ``fail_fast = False`` during class instantiation.
+This is useful if you want to handle exceptions on your own.